jnanadarshan/homelab-docs/docs/cups_printing.md

-# How to Install CUPS Print Server on Raspberry Pi
+# How to Install CUPS Print Server on Raspberry Pi and use Ricoh SP111 as a Network Printer

 ?> This is a beginer friendly tutorial